(808) 354-9558

 4. I've heard about the Hawaiian trade winds.
 Can windy conditions negatively impact the fishing experience?

 While sight fishing for cruising or tailing bones provides the ultimate saltwater fly fishing experience, blind casting can produce surprising results.
 Thousands of Pacific bonefish make the Molokai Reef their home.
-Between sight fishing opportunities, we recommend you keep your fly in the water and practice blind casting to enhance your chances of hooking more fish.
+Between sight fishing opportunities, we recommend you keep your fly in the water and and moving to enhance your chances of hooking a big bone.

 7. What fly fishing equipment/gear will I need?

-The Pacific bonefish of the Molokai reef average 6-8 pounds, are in pristine condition and are extremely strong.
+The Pacific bonefish of the Molokai Reef average 6-8 pounds, are in pristine condition and extremely strong.
 We recommend a 9-ft 9-weight saltwater fly rod, a reel configured with a saltwater floating taper line, and 200 yards of backing.
-We also recommend 10-ft 20-25 lb. saltwater tapered leaders.
+We also recommend 10-ft 20-30 lb. saltwater tapered leaders.
 As far as flies, we like a variety of traditional bonefish shrimp patterns, weighted and tied on #2 hooks.
-While anglers will need to furnish their own equipment, Joe always carries a supply of both saltwater leaders & go-to flies on board.
+While anglers will need to furnish their own equipment, Joe always carries a supply of both go-to flies & saltwater leaders on board.

 8. What additional travel items should I bring?

 Getting to Molokai is easy.
-You first fly into either Honolulu or Kahului, Maui.
-Both airports are served by American, United, Delta, Hawaiian, and Alaska.
-From there, you catch a short inter-island commuter flight to Molokai (25-30 minutes).
-For this segment, we recommend Mokulele Airlines, which offers multiple daily departures and arrivals from both Honolulu and Maui.
+You first fly into Honolulu or Kahului, Maui.
+Both airports are served from the U.S. mainland by American, United, Delta, Hawaiian, Alaska and Southwest.
+From there you catch a short inter-island commuter flight over to Molokai (30-35 minutes).
+Currently, Mokulele Airlines (mokuleleairlines.com) is the only carrier providing air service to Molokai, and offers multiple daily departures and arrivals from both Honolulu and Maui.

 10. What are my accommodation options?

 Lodging on Molokai is somewhat limited.
-There are two properties we recommend.
-The first is Hotel Molokai, a full-service hotel with 46 rooms, a restaurant and full bar, pool, concierge, and free Wi-Fi.
+There are three (3) properties we recommend.
+The first is Hotel Molokai (hotelmolokai.com), a full-service hotel with 46 rooms, a restaurant and full bar, pool, concierge, and free Wi-Fi.
 All rooms are equipped with refrigerators, microwaves & coffee makers, and a third of the rooms have kitchenettes.

-The Wavecrest Condominium Complex is also a good option.
-It contains 144 privately owned one and two-bedroom condos, a number of which are available for short-term rental.
-All rental units are fully furnished with complete kitchens, satellite or cable TV, and Wi-Fi.
+The Wavecrest and Molokai Shores Condominiums are also good options.
+Both complexes contain over 100 privately owned one and two-bedroom condos, a number of which are available for short-term rental.
+All rental units are fully furnished with complete kitchens, satellite or cable TV and Wi-Fi.
+All condo rentals are handled by individual condo owners and listings can be found on the Vrbo (vrbo.com) and Airbnb (airbnb.com) websites.

-Both properties are located east of the town of Kaunakakai on the Kamehameha V Highway, and right on the shores of the Molokai reef.
+All three (3) properties are located east of the town of Kaunakakai on Hawaii State Route 450 (Kamehameha V Highway) and right on the shores of the Molokai Reef.

-The Wavecrest Condominium Complex is also a good option.
-It contains 144 privately owned one and two-bedroom condos, a number of which are available for short-term rental.
-All rental units are fully furnished with complete kitchens, satellite or cable TV, and Wi-Fi.
+The Wavecrest and Molokai Shores Condominiums are also good options.
+Both complexes contain over 100 privately owned one and two-bedroom condos, a number of which are available for short-term rental.
+All rental units are fully furnished with complete kitchens, satellite or cable TV and Wi-Fi.
+All condo rentals are handled by individual condo owners and listings can be found on the Vrbo (vrbo.com) and Airbnb (airbnb.com) websites.

-Both properties are located east of the town of Kaunakakai on the Kamehameha V Highway, and right on the shores of the Molokai reef.
+All three (3) properties are located east of the town of Kaunakakai on Hawaii State Route 450 (Kamehameha V Highway) and right on the shores of the Molokai Reef.

 11. What are my meal/dining options?

-The restaurant at Hotel Molokai serves breakfast, lunch, and dinner daily.
+The Ohana Grill restaurant at Hotel Molokai serves lunch and dinner Tuesday-Sunday (closed Mondays) as well as a brunch on Sunday mornings.
 If you have a rental car, there are also several restaurants in the town of Kaunakakai.
-If you're renting a condo at Wavecrest Condominiums, all rental units have full kitchens, and you can pick up groceries (including beer and wine) at two full service markets (Friendly Market and Misaki's) in Kaunakakai.
+If you're renting a condo, all rental units at both Wavecrest & Molokai Shores have full kitchens, and you can pick up groceries (including beer & wine) at two full-service markets (Friendly Market & Misaki's) in Kaunakakai.

 12. Should I rent a car?

 Renting a car during your visit to Molokai is a good idea.
-Alamo operates out of the Molokai Airport.
-You can also rent from locally owned and operated Molokai Car Rental, which maintains a large fleet of vehicles and provides pick-up and drop-off at the airport.
+Alamo Rent a Car (alamo.com) operates out of the Molokai Airport.
+You can also rent from locally owned and operated Molokai Car Rental (molokaicars.com) who maintain a small fleet of used vehicles and are located in Kaunakakai.

 13. My family will be vacationing in Hawaii soon.
 Is it possible to book a 1-day over-and-back trip to Molokai to fish with Joe?